lrcilento/Guild-Bank-Manager/README.md

 # Guild-Bank-Manager
-A fully fledged bank manager for world of warcraft guilds.
+A fully-fledged bank manager for world of warcraft guilds.

 ## Features
 - [x] GUI